The Many Faces of Go, version 12

 - Joseki Tutor.
 Over 45,000 move library of standard corner

-sequences is available for browsing or testing.
+sequences is available for study or reference.
 Includes joseki, near-joseki,

 trick plays, and responses to many bad moves.
 Use it to look up